 If you have untreated depression, you might not seek optimal prenatal care, eat the healthy foods your baby needs or have the energy to care for yourself.
 You are also at increased risk of postpartum depression and having difficulty bonding with your baby.

-Depending on the severity of your depression, treatment options might include psychotherapy or antidepressants.
+Depending on the severity of your depression, treatment options might include psychotherapy or antidepressants in addition to psychotherapy.

 What are the recommendations for screening for depression during pregnancy?

 There is limited evidence that screening to identify and treat depression during pregnancy improves outcomes.
 This might be due to variations in access to resources and appropriate treatment once depression has been diagnosed.
-However, screening for depression during pregnancy also appears to pose no adverse effects.
-Currently, screening for depression during pregnancy is recommended as a part of your standard prenatal care.
+However, screening for depression during pregnancy might provide some self-awareness of your risk of depression and anxiety.

 If you think you might have depression during pregnancy, don't wait for a screening.
 Talk to your health care provider about how you're feeling and work with him or her to determine the next steps.